Rocky Rodríguez: Penn State, 2012–2015

 Rodriguez was a four-year starter for the Penn State Nittany Lions.
 As the 2015 team captain, she led her team to victory at the NCAA College Cup by scoring the game-winning goal against the Duke Blue Devils.
 Rodriguez received numerous awards in 2015, including NSCAA Scholar Player of the Year, Top Drawer Soccer Player of the Year, and she was the 2015 recipient of the Hermann Trophy.
 As a senior, she won the Honda Sports Award as the nation's top soccer player.

 Club career

+Deportivo Saprissa, 2012

+Rodriguez started her senior career at Deportivo Saprissa's women's team, before going on abroad to play college soccer in the US.

 Sky Blue FC, 2016–2019

 Rodríguez was selected second overall by Sky Blue FC in the 2016 NWSL College Draft.
 In her rookie season, she scored 1 goal in 18 matches, and at the end of the season was named NWSL Rookie of the Year.
 In the 2017 season, Rodríguez scored the fastest goal in NWSL history, netting 24 seconds from kick-off against Portland Thorns FC.